DenisMistrikUSC/denismistrikusc.github.io/index.md

 ### Filings Visualized

 A full-stack comprehensive graphing, visualization, and data analysis tool for SEC corporate filings.
-Includes the ability to create your own custom dashboard of SEC data, from all available years, and have up to 5 companies compared at one time in a Google trends style view.
+Includes the ability to create your own custom dashboard of SEC data, from all available years, and have up to 5 companies compared at one time.

 Additionally you can perform aggregate data science with PCA dimension reduction and HDBSCAN clustering.